anyswap/anyswap-docs/docs/HowItWorks/howItWorks.md

 (b) The signers have to be pre-defined and this is inflexible,

-(c) The signing addresses are public, so that the access structure is known to everyone and
+(c) The signing addresses are public, so that the access structure is known to everyone,

 (d) The data for signing is large, possibly requiring many keys.